NativeScript/docs/content/guide/ios-runtime-types.md

 ### new Reference(type: Type\<T\>, data: Pointer)

-Creates a reference from to the pointer with a given type.
+Creates a reference from the pointer with a given type.

 ---